 Advent is the 4 weeks leading up to Christmas, a time to reflect on the eternal significance of Christ’s birth.
 Traditionally, many would make an Advent wreath with four candles.
 One is to be lighted each week of Advent.
 Often each candle would have a theme such as hope, preparation, joy and love.

-Why has Advent been under-emphasized in the past?
 Church historian Stan Norris explains in an article by Baptist Press, that Protestants are now beginning to embrace traditions once thought to be too liturgical or too high church.

 Norman states, “The focus on Christ inherent in Advent celebrations is needed in a cultural context in which we are battered on every side to be diverted away from that,” Norman said.
 What was once rejected as being too structured is now embraced amidst a culture of chaos and distraction.